sraddhanjali/sraddhanjali/README.md

 I thrive at the intersection of AI, embedded sensing, and human performance.
 Let’s collaborate on the future of health tech, biometrics, or cognitive AI.

 📬 Reach out at showupwithsam at gmail dot com.
+Read my blog at showupwithsam.com/blog for details.